Chris Whitley

 Christopher Becker Whitley (August 31, 1960 – November 20, 2005) was an American blues/rock singer-songwriter and guitarist.
-During his 25-year career he released more than a dozen albums, had two songs in the top 50 of the Billboard mainstream rock charts and received two Independent Music Awards.
 Whitley's sound was drawn from the traditions of blues, jazz and rock and he recorded songs by artists from many genres.
+During his 25-year career, he released 17 albums.
+While two songs landed in the top 50 of the Billboard mainstream rock charts and he received two Independent Music Awards, he remained on the fringes of both the blues and alternative-rock worlds.

 He died in 2005 of lung cancer at the age of 45.

 Early life

-Whitley was born in Houston, Texas and learned to play guitar when he was fifteen.
-His father was an art director and his mother was a sculptor.
-During his youth he lived in Dallas, Texas, Oklahoma, Connecticut, Mexico and Vermont.
+Whitley was born in Houston, Texas to a father who was an art director in corporate advertising and a mother who was a sculptor and painter.
+He had a three years younger brother named Dan, and a sister named Bridget.

 His parents "grew up on race radio in the South" and their musical tastes—including Muddy Waters, Howlin' Wolf, Bob Dylan and Jimi Hendrix—influenced Whitley.

+In 1971, his parents moved from Texas to Connecticut and later that year separated.
+The children continued to live with their mother, who had a hard time providing and was moving from place to place, including hippie communes in Mexico, Oklahoma and in a log cabin in Vermont.

+At the age of fifteen Whitley taught himself to play guitar by ear, inspired by Jimi Hendrix and Creedence Clearwater Revival.
+In 1977, he went to New York, working in a Greenwich Village deli.

 Career

-During the early 1980s Whitley was busking on the streets of New York City and collaborating with musicians Marc Miller, Arto Lindsay and Michael Beinhorn.
-He was given a plane ticket to Ghent, Belgium in 1981, and lived there for six years, recording several albums and playing with the bands Kuruki, 2 Belgen, Nacht Und Nebel, Alan Fawn, and A Noh Rodeo.
+From 1977 until 1981, Whitley was busking on the streets of New York City and then collaborated with musicians Marc Miller, Arto Lindsay and Michael Beinhorn.

+In 1981, he was given a plane ticket to Ghent, Belgium, where he lived for six years.
+He formed a band named A Noh Rodeo with his girlfriend Helene Gevaert and her brother Alan.
+He recorded several albums and played with the bands Kuruki, 2 Belgen, Nacht und Nebel, Alan Fawn.

+In 1988, Whitley moved back to New York.
+He was introduced to the producer Daniel Lanois, who was instrumental obtaining his first recording contract with Columbia Records and supported him during the recording process.

-In 1988, producer Daniel Lanois heard Whitley perform at the Mondo Cane club in New York City and he helped Whitley obtain a recording contract with Columbia Records.
-In 1991 two of Whitley's songs charted on the Billboard Mainstream Rock charts: "Big Sky Country" (number 36) and "Living with the Law" (number 28).
+In 1991, Whitley's debut album was released, and two of his songs charted on the Billboard Mainstream Rock charts: "Big Sky Country" (number 36) and "Living with the Law" (number 28).

+From 1997 until his death in 2005 he produced one album each year.

+In 1998, he produced his fourth album, Dirt Floor, which was starkly different from his prior three in its acoustic simplicity.